 - Keep a well-stocked first aid kit in your home.

 - Keep a list of emergency numbers near your telephone.
-Include the local numbers for fire, police, utility companies, and the National Capital Poison Center (800) 222-1222.
+Include the local numbers for fire, police, utility companies, and local poison control centers (800) 222-1222.

 - Make sure your house number is easy to see from the street, in case an emergency vehicle needs to look for it.